reach4help/reach4help/web-client/docs/CodingConventions/CODING_CONVENTIONS.md

 - When you are in vscode, you see the path to the string in en.json.
 This path should match the actual filepath where the string is used and should have a final name that corresponds to the meaning and usage of the string.

 ![How to write template strings](CODING_CONVENTIONS_TRANSLATIONS.png)

+NOTE:  This screenshot is not exactly right.
+The path of the string should correspond to the path of the file.

 ## Generic Components in Figma